 The ATM Midwifery Training Program (ATMMTP) has been an approved midwifery education program by the Texas Midwifery Board since 1999.
 ATMMTP graduates are eligible to take the North American Registry of Midwives (NARM) exam as a Texas agency candidate, and upon successful completion, to obtain the Texas midwifery license.
 The graduate will also qualify for the NARM Certified Professional Midwife (CPM) credential.

 The ATMMTP is an eight-part comprehensive midwifery education program utilizing direct assessment of student learning.
-Curriculum is based on the Midwives Alliance of North America's standards for practice and "Core Competencies for Basic Midwifery Practice", and incorporates and NARM educational requirements.
+Curriculum is based on the Midwives Alliance of North America's standards for practice and "Core Competencies for Basic Midwifery Practice", and incorporates NARM educational requirements.
 These requirements are met through a variety of methods, including home and internet based coursework, required reading, and research and community projects.
 Each of the 8 parts, or modules, ends with classroom time in the form of 2 or 3 day mandatory workshops where review, application, integration, and testing occur.
-The Program's expected completion period is approximately 34 months, including the required clinical training.
+The program's expected completion period is approximately 34 months, including the required clinical training.

 The academic portion of the ATMMTP is divided into eight (8) Study Modules with related workshops.

 All students must complete a mandatory minimum 24 months and 1350 contact hours of clinical apprenticeship with one or more approved ATMMTP preceptors.
 While under the supervision of the preceptor(s), the student will learn and demonstrate mastery of a minimum set of skills and document completion of all ATMMTP clinical requirements.
 During the apprenticeship phase the student will begin to develop her intuitive skills and sense of touch, as important to midwifery care as the knowledge, risk assessment and problem identification skills learned through the academic portions of the program.